heliumdatacommons/cpprestsdk/README.md

 ## Welcome!

+This is a helium data commons fork of the Microsoft cpprest library.
+The only current change is that we have added a branch called 2.9.1-helium.
+This branch contains a CMakeLists.txt file with a stanza that allows you to build this library using the iRODS cmake, boost and clang environment.
+Once you've done that, you can build a version of the Microsft libazure that you can use to build an irods compatabile azure resource plugin.
+An example invocation of cmake would be

+/opt/irods-externals/cmake3.5.2-0/bin/cmake .. -DCMAKE_COMPILE_FOR_IRODS:BOOL=on -DBOOST_ROOT:STRING=/opt/irods-externals/boost1.60.0-0/

 The C++ REST SDK is a Microsoft project for cloud-based client-server communication in native code using a modern asynchronous C++ API design.
 This project aims to help C++ developers connect to and interact with services.

 ## Getting Started